-If you do not agree with OPM's decision, your only recourse is to sue.
-If you decide to sue, you must file the suit against OPM in Federal court by December 31 of the third year after the year in which you received the disputed services, drugs, or supplies or from the year in which you were denied precertification or prior approval.
+If you do not agree with OPM's decision, your only recourse is to file a lawsuit.
+If you decide to file a lawsuit, you must file the suit against OPM in Federal court by December 31 of the third year after the year in which you received the disputed services, drugs, or supplies or from the year in which you were denied precertification or prior approval.
 This is the only deadline that may not be extended.